savob/savobajic.ca/content/projects/work/magnet.md

 in place.
 These could be readily 3D-printed and used, the only additional modification was going to be the addition of some new holes to the platform I had made to anchor the new holders to closer to the centre, which could be easily done with a hand drill.

+This modification also had the side-effect of increasing the expected viewing area by 50% from what I was originally striving for.

 I had the parts printed, however I ran out of time before I could drill the new holes.
 I also unfortunately forgot to take any photos of these last minute revisions so I have nothing to show you for these.